The profile of chiral skyrmions of small radius: Summary of results and discussion

-The matching of the near and far fields, in the asymptotic limit of $\epsilon\to 0$, leads to the same equation for both fields, shown in Eqs.~\eqref{eq:nearField_match} and \eqref{eq:farField_match}, not only on the overlap region, but also beyond it.
+The matching of the near and far fields, in the asymptotic limit of $\dmscaled\to 0$, leads to the same equation for both fields, shown in Eqs.~\eqref{eq:nearField_match} and \eqref{eq:farField_match}, not only on the overlap region, but also beyond it.
 The asymptotic coincidence of the two fields reaches back to $s=0$, in agreement to the profile in the rightmost entry of Fig.~\ref{fig:profiles_matching}, in which the far field alone is a good approximation both far and near.
-The contribution of the near field equation is yet still crucial; it determines the arbitrary factor of the far field equation, a factor that depends entirely on the strength of the Dzyaloshinskii-Moriya term.
-The role of DMI for the existence of skyrmion solutions is, thus, revealed.
+The contribution of the near-field equation is yet still crucial; it determines the arbitrary factor of the far-field equation, a factor that depends entirely on the strength of the Dzyaloshinskii-Moriya term.
+The role of DM interaction for the existence of skyrmion solutions is, thus, revealed.
 It perturbs the Belavin-Polyakov skyrmion near the position $r=0$ in such a way that the matching with the tail of the skyrmion profile is possible.

 A subtle technical point pertains to the term that contains the factor $\dot{v}^2$ in Eq.~\eqref{eq:vs_aniso}.
 This makes the equation nonlinear in the derivatives of $v$ setting the stage for the dominance of this term and the unlimited growth of $v$.
 We have used the ``smallness'' conditions \eqref{eq:asympt_conditions} to control this growth; and since the smallness of $\dot{v}$ is enhanced by squaring it, the term becomes negligible.
 In the Appendix, we outline a proof of existence of the skyrmion, under the condition of small $v_0$, in spite of the presence of the potentially growing term in question.